VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking

 \subsection{Main Results}

-Table~\ref{tab:main} summarizes the performance of all evaluated agents on the VeriGUI benchmark across five web domains, measuring both task success rate and completion rate.
-Notably, across all agent types and foundation models, no configuration achieves an average success rate above 10\% or a completion rate above 30\%.
-This consistently low performance highlights the challenging nature of the VeriGUI tasks, which require long-horizon planning, multi-step reasoning, and complex decision-making under diverse web scenarios.
-We analyze the results from three perspectives: foundation model capability, interaction paradigm, and domain-specific behavior.
+Table~\ref{tab:main} reports the agent performance on VeriWeb across five domains, measuring both task success rate and completion rate.
+Overall, the results highlight the difficulty of VeriWeb: no single configuration achieves more than a 15\% success rate or a 40\% completion rate.
+This underscores the challenging nature of VeriWeb, which involves large-scale retrieval, multi-hop reasoning, and complex information synthesis.
+We analyze the results from three perspectives: foundation model capability, agent paradigm, and domain-specific behavior.